anyscale/madewithml.github.io/docs/mlops-course.md

 ### Who is this course for?

 - `#!js Software engineers` looking to learn ML and become even better software engineers.
-- `#!js Data scientists / ML engineers` who want to learn how to responsibly deliver value with ML.
+- `#!js Data scientists` who want to learn how to responsibly deliver value with ML.
 - `#!js College graduates` looking to learn the practical skills they'll need for the industry.
 - `#!js Product Managers` who want to develop a technical foundation for ML applications.